someobserver/recurgence/README.md

 ## So… What *Is* This, Really?

-**Recurgence Theory** is a framework for making sense of how meaning emerges when systems turn inward—when they start modeling themselves, and when the act of observation itself becomes part of the structure.
+**Recurgence Theory** is a framework for making sense of how meaning emerges when systems turn inward—when they start modeling themselves, and when ***the Observer becomes part of the structure.***

-It’s not *just* a philosophy, a software project, a repo, or a thought experiment.

 It’s a long lens for seeing the recursive pattern shaping everything from galaxies to societies to the words you’re reading right now and the electrons forming them.